Prahladind9/backend-v3/Java21Exam/InterviewPrep.md

 		- non final local variable is not allowed; even if its method param or an method reference too
 		- switch statement vs switch expression (default can be optional)
+			- return, yield (returns value, exits switch not the method)
 	- Patterns matching
 	- Looping
 	- Advanced control flow